Tim-Z1/image-carousel/README.md

 The image carousel has multiple features/functionality.

 #### Feature 1
-Clickable buttons that move the image strip left and right.
+Clickable buttons that moves the image strip left and right.

 #### Feature 2
 Clickable button that automatically advances the image strip and another button to stop the auto-advance/timeout.